nielsfaber/alarmo/DEVELOPMENT.md

 # Alarmo Development Guide

-Welcome to the Alarmo development guide!
 This document will help you set up your local development environment and get started with contributing to the project.
-Whether you're fixing bugs, adding features, or improving documentation, we're excited to have you on board!
+Contributions are much appreciated, but before starting on implementation of a new feature you are advised to create an issue for discussing your plans.

 - [Alarmo Development Guide](#alarmo-development-guide)
   - [📦 Requirements](#-requirements)